tarantool/doc/doc/reference/reference_lua/config.rst

         Get a URI of the current or remote instance.

         :param string uri_type: a URI type.
-There are the following URI types are supported:
+The following URI types are supported:

                                 * ``peer`` -- a URI used to advertise the instance to other cluster members.
 See also: :ref:`iproto.advertise.peer <configuration_reference_iproto_advertise_peer>`.
                                 * ``sharding`` -- a URI used to advertise the current instance to a router and rebalancer.
 See also: :ref:`iproto.advertise.sharding <configuration_reference_iproto_advertise_sharding>`.